What other countries or partners have joined the Blue Dot Network?

 Will Blue Dot Network partner countries only work with Blue Dot certified projects?

 Blue Dot Network partner countries can work with any projects that meet their needs and national interests.
-Partner countries have committed to upholding quality infrastructure standards and may prefer Blue Dot certified projects, but sometimes those projects may not meet the needs of the country at that time.
+Partner countries have committed to upholding quality infrastructure standards and may prefer Blue Dot Network certified projects, but at times those projects may not meet the needs of the country.